 1.1 Instrument Design and Capabilities

-ACS was designed for deep, visible to near-IR imaging and spectroscopic surveys using its Wide Field Channel (WFC), near-UV to near-IR imaging and coronagraphy with its now-defunct High Resolution Channel (HRC), and far-UV imaging and spectroscopy using its Solar Blind Channel (SBC).
+The Hubble Space Telescope (HST) Advanced Camera for Surveys (ACS) was designed for deep, visible to near-IR imaging and spectroscopic surveys using its Wide Field Channel (WFC), near-UV to near-IR imaging and coronagraphy with its now-defunct High Resolution Channel (HRC), and far-UV imaging and spectroscopy using its Solar Blind Channel (SBC).
 The WFC's discovery efficiency (i.e., the product of its field of view and throughput) is 10 times greater than that of WFPC2.
-The failure of ACS's CCD electronics in January 2007 halted its near-UV to near-IR science capabilities until Servicing Mission 4 in May 2009, during which the WFC's functionality was fully restored.
+The failure of ACS's charge-coupled devices' (CCD) electronics in January 2007 halted its near-UV to near-IR science capabilities until Servicing Mission 4 in May 2009, during which the WFC's functionality was fully restored.
 Unfortunately, the HRC was not recovered.

 ACS comprises three channels, each optimized for specific goals:

 - Wide Field Channel (WFC)

 - 202 × 202 arcsecond imaging field of view from 3500 Å–11,000 Å